feralpigman/mm5_prac_hack/README.md

 * On the stage select screen, hitting A loads the appropriate robot master like normal.
 Hitting start will instead load the correspondingly numbered castle stage, from left to right, top to bottom (ie Stone Man is #1, loads D1.
 Charge Man is #4, loads D4.
 Skips center tile, so Napalm loads W1).
 * Loading a stage gives you the appropriate weapons, beat letters, and M tank.
 For the castle stages, it will give you the "correct" amount of ammo for each weapon also (ammo counts came from Beco's PB).
 * While in the weapon menu, hitting select returns to the stage select screen.
 * In progress: screen frame counter.
 When transitioning screens, a timer will display in the top right corner of the screen.
 The first number will be seconds, while the second is frames, up to 59.
-This doesn't display the timer for W3 or bosses yet.
+This doesn't display the timer for W3 yet.
 * M tank is always usable regardless of if you actually have an M tank in your inventory.

 **Planned Features**
 * Stage frame counter.
-Add counter for bosses and W3 teleports.
+Add counter for W3 teleports.
 * Skip weapon get and castle cutscenes.
 * Add full weapon ammo option.